The Ultimate Guide to Speech Therapy for Children

 While it can be tempting to take a “wait and see” approach, you may be missing the early signs of a problem.

-If you have a specific concern about your child’s speech, and you don't see them making progress over one to two months, this is another sign that it could be time to speak to a speech therapist directly.
+If you have a specific concern about your child’s speech, and you don't see them making progress over one to two months, this is another sign that it could be time to talk with a speech therapist.
 You can start by taking our easy quiz to find out if a speech evaluation is recommended.

 What age do children start speech therapy?